JHHalpern/tv-shows-review-site/README.md

 https://boston33-tv-shows-review-site.herokuapp.com

+To fully checkout all website capabilities, please log in as an admin via this public administrator account:
+- email: admin@test.com
+- password: testing123

 ## Instructions

 Download, copy or clone the repository to the directory of your choice and run the following in your project's